 - ‘Ayama’ meaning to restrain or to draw out

 The combined form – Pranayama – is roughly translated as breath control.

 It is a practice in yoga that involves the regulation of your breathing through specific techniques and exercise.
-The purpose is to relax the mind and body through a combination of inhaling, exhaling, and retaining of breath.
+The purpose is to relax the mind and body through a combination of inhaling, exhaling, and retaining the breath.